Limerr857/Blue-V.3/README.md

 # Blue-V.3
-A short platformer that is better then my last one.
+A short platformer that im too lazy to develop.